sunomura/commercialization-public/manufacture/desktop/automate-windows-setup.md

 **Use a USB flash drive**

-1. Use a sample answer file or create your own with Windows System Image Manager (Windows SIM).
+1. Use an existing answer file or [create your own with Windows System Image Manager (Windows SIM)](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/wsim/windows-system-image-manager-technical-reference).

 2. Save the file as **Autounattend.xml** on the root of a USB flash drive.

-3. On a new PC, put in the Windows product DVD and the USB flash drive, and then boot the PC.
+3. On a new PC, insert a Windows installation USB flash drive, as well as the flash drive that contains **Autounattend.xml**  and then boot the PC.
 When no other answer file is selected, Windows Setup searches for this file.

 **Select an answer file**

--   You can select a specific answer file during installation by booting to the Windows Preinstallation Environment, and using the **setup.exe** command with the **/unattend:***filename* option.
+-   You can select a specific answer file during installation by booting to the Windows Preinstallation Environment, and [using the **setup.exe** command with the **/unattend:***filename* option](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-setup-command-line-options#28).

-For sample answer files and a list of settings used to automate installation, see Settings for Automating Windows Setup.

-## <span id="Sample_answer_files"></span><span id="sample_answer_files"></span><span id="SAMPLE_ANSWER_FILES"></span>Sample answer files

-The following sample files are included in the Windows Assessment and Deployment Kit (Windows ADK) in the following folder:

-C:\\Program Files (x86)\\Windows Kits\\8.0\\Assessment and Deployment Kit\\Deployment Tools\\Samples\\Unattend.

 ## <span id="List_of_settings"></span><span id="list_of_settings"></span><span id="LIST_OF_SETTINGS"></span>List of settings